Photography & Videography Policy

-Taking photographs or filming copyrighted (or otherwise protected) materials for the purpose of redistribution without the express permission of the copyright (or other) holder is prohibited.
+Taking photographs or filming copyrighted (or otherwise protected) materials, presentations, or performances for the purpose of redistribution without the express permission of the copyright (or other) holder is prohibited.

 Commercial photography and videography may be permitted if the project does not interfere with the mission of the library and complies with the rest of this policy.
 When permitted, the library will charge a fee to offset costs incurred to provide access to the facility.
 All commercial requests should be sent to the Administration office (email@example.com) at least one week in advance.

 Library staff use photographs and videos to help convey the story of the library’s impact on the community.
 Attendance at our programs and events constitutes consent to be photographed and/or filmed for use in our promotional materials (including social media platforms).
 Names and personally identifying information will not be used without the express permission of the subject or the subject’s parent, legal guardian, or caregiver.
 Participants (or their legal representatives on their behalf) may opt out of being photographed or filmed by informing the staff member coordinating the program or event.

 Performers wishing to bring in professional equipment to record their performance must email their request to the Administration office (firstname.lastname@example.org) at least one week in advance.
 The Library Director will determine whether to grant the request and if so, where the equipment shall be placed.
 The library will assume no liability for the damage/destruction of any equipment brought in by outside performers.
 A certificate of liability insurance listing the Library as an additional insured is required for any recordings that are permitted by the Library.

 Library Board Meetings